pytools4dart/pytools4dart/pytools4dart/data/README.md

 that can be used in prospect to simulate optical properties.
 Bands 1 to 4 are corresponding respectively to anthocyanin, chlorophyll, carotenoids, brown matter.

-Courtesy to Dav Ebango (dav.ebengo@inrae.fr) for the processing.
+Courtesy of Dav Ebengo (dav.ebengo@inrae.fr) for the processing.

+# Crowns
+'crowns.shp' is a file containing 6 polygons that are individual tree crowns delineated for the area of forest.vox.
+It contains chemical properties (Can, Cab, Car, CBrown) fixed artificially for use_case_5.